hcilab/HoloLensBoxAndBlocks/Assets/README.md

 ### VoiceManager.cs

 This script is attached to the `VoiceInput` game object.
 It takes voice input and checks to see if there are any matches with pre-defined keywords.
 If there is a match and it occurs during the proper game state, certain actions will take place.
+Based on what is said and depending on which game state the game is currently in, the game state will be updated to the next appropriate game state.